jupyter-server/jupyter_server/docs/source/developers/architecture.rst

 - **Config Manager** initializes configuration for the ServerApp.
-You can define custom classes for the Jupyter Server managers using this config and change SererApp settings.
+You can define custom classes for the Jupyter Server managers using this config and change ServerApp settings.
 Follow :ref:`the Config File Guide <other-full-config>` to learn about configuration settings and how to build custom config.

 - **Custom Extensions** allow you to create the custom Server's REST API endpoints.